Iron Cross Begonia Plant Care

 Growing Iron Cross Begonia Year-Round

 Repot in spring.
-Move your plant up to a pot only 1 size larger.
+Move your plant up to a pot only 1- to 2-inches larger.
 Using a small pot with a drainage hole will help to prevent overwatering.
 Tamp down the soil gently with your fingers so that it doesn't pack too tightly -- begonias like a little air around their roots.

 Pinch your plant.
 Is your begonia too tall and leggy?
 You can pinch off stems to keep it compact.
 Don't toss out those stem cuttings either -- propagate them for more plants.
 (See "Propagation" below).
 Leggy plants may indicate the plant isn't getting enough light, especially if it's "reaching" toward the window.